MGrauLeguia/Reconstructing-dynamical-networks-via-feature-ranking/README.md

 Source codes:

-In order to understand the source codes in, you should first read the following document
+In order to understand the source codes in, you should first read the following document.
+If you encounter problems or bugs, please contact mgrauleg@gmail.com

-Before publishing the source code, we have simplified it and reduced it to the essentials to allow for a better understanding.
-We are confident that, also with these simplifications and changes, the source code contains no bugs.
-However, if you encounter problems or bugs, please contact mgrauleg@gmail.com

 Function Coupled_maps_generator: